Lukas Kesch

 University

 I studied Computer Science at the Karlsruhe Institute of Technology (KIT) in Germany.
-I finished my Bachelor study with a GPA of 3.7.
+I finished my Bachelor studies with a GPA of 3.7 (1.7 on the German scale).
 My focus was on Algorithms, Software Engineering, and Linear Algebra.

 I developed a lot of book smartness so to speak but most of our classes lacked the practical aspect.
-In the evenings and weekends, I was already coding and building my own projects eager to apply my knowledge.
+In the evenings and weekends, I was hacking on my own projects eager to apply my knowledge.

 During my time in university I also began working as a Student Software Engineer at SchulLV and got my first experience working on a large scale web application in a team.